reuterk/pocli/README.rst

 ``pip install --user pocli``

 Alternatively, the package can be installed from the source distribution.
-First, as a requirement, pocli needs the official OwnCloud Python module:
+First, as a requirement, pocli needs the official ownCloud Python module:

 ``pip install --user pyocclient``